Kongsberg Jazzfestival: Artists

 A concert at Energimølla during the 2018 festival.

-Several worldwide great artists have visited Kongsberg during this festival; international stars including Chick Corea, Herbie Hancock, John Scofield, Nigel Kennedy, Niels-Henning Ørsted Pedersen, Dee Dee Bridgewater, Charles Mingus, Wayne Shorter, Dianne Reeves, McCoy Tyner, Radka Toneff, Bobby McFerrin, John Butcher, Anthony Braxton, Diana Krall and Pat Metheny have played in Kongsberg several times.
+Several worldwide great artists have visited Kongsberg during this festival.
+International stars including Chick Corea, Herbie Hancock, John Scofield, Nigel Kennedy, Niels-Henning Ørsted Pedersen, Dee Dee Bridgewater, Charles Mingus, Wayne Shorter, Dianne Reeves, McCoy Tyner, Radka Toneff, Bobby McFerrin, John Butcher, Anthony Braxton, Diana Krall and Pat Metheny have played in Kongsberg several times.

-The festival is also an opportunity for young talented musicians to perform, and many now well-known Norwegian jazz-artists have begun their career in Kongsberg.
+The festival has also offered performance opportunities for young musicians, and many now-renowned Norwegian jazz artists began their careers at Kongsberg.

 Awards

-The Kongsberg Jazz Award (also called the DNB award, established in 1996) is an award given to the most prominent Norwegian jazz artists of the year at the festival, given in cooperation with DNB.
+The Kongsberg Jazz Award (also called the DNB award, established in 1996) was an award given to the most prominent Norwegian jazz artists of the year at the festival, given in cooperation with DNB.
+The award was previously known as the DnB NOR Award, the Vital Award and the KlartSvar Award, reflecting its various sponsors over the years.

-Until 2011, the prize was 100,000 Norwegian kroner, but from 2012 it was raised to 300,000 Norwegian kroner, which makes it the largest jazz price in Norway.
+Until 2011, the prize was 100,000 Norwegian kroner, but from 2012 it was increased to 300,000 Norwegian kroner, making it the largest jazz prize in Norway.
+As part of the prize, the recipient performed a concert at the festival the following year.

-The award has previously been named DnB NOR-prisen, Vital-prisen and KlartSvar-prisen, for who has sponsored the prize over the years.

-The ceremony takes place at the jazz festival's last day.
-As part of the prize, the winner gives a concert at the festival the following year.